kirilligum/ai-web3-lecture-mit-2024/slides.md

 ---

-## Slide 12: Advancements in Blockchain Technology and AI Privacy
+## Slide 12: Advancements in Blockchain Technology that empower AI

 - **Content**:
   - **Scalable Infrastructure**:
     - Blockchain as a default "Stripe clone" for payments.